jdeath/CheckRoyalCaribbeanPrice/README.md

 If anyone can figure out how to get the AccountID programatically, please do a PR.
 I cannot figure that out.

-Learned there a free tool that does this already and does not log into your account, but you have to add your packages manually: https://royalpricetracker.com/
+There is a free tool cloud-based that does this already and does not log into your account.
+You have to add your packages manually and it will not find special deals exclusive to your account: https://royalpricetracker.com/

 ## Install (Recommended, any Operating System, and you can edit code to your liking)
 1. Install python3 (3.12 works fine) `https://www.python.org/downloads/`